commitsto/commits.to/README.md

 ----

+## Creation on GET?

-> *Nerd note: Creating an object in a database in response to a GET request is
+Creating an object in a database in response to a GET request is pretty unkosher.
-> pretty unkosher.
-> We're going to do it anyway because of how elegently it reduces the friction for the user.
+We might do it anyway because of how elegantly it reduces the friction for the user.

-> Otherwise Alice has to type the promise to Bob and then separately use some UI to add the
-> promise to the system.*
+## Beeminder integration

 The Beeminder datapoint gets the specified deadline as the date (even though it's in the future) and a zero as the datapoint value.
 The comment should include the deadline time of day and when the promise was first created.

-> *For later:
-> Bee doesn't like the idea of events getting created on her calendar whenever random URLs
-> get surfed to.
-> Probably it will be fine and is good enough for the MVP but later we'll consider an
-> enhancement like so:
-> Leave the deadline off of the URL and the promise is created but with no calendar entry.
-> When the user is logged in, all such promises are shown and the user can explicitly add a
-> deadline.
-> Since the user created the promise with a highly greppable string in chat or email it's easy
-> for them to look up the deadline they mentioned when they created the promise.
-> At that point the calendar entry is created but it took the logged in user doing it.
-> For sufficient paranoia an account-level setting could allow or disallow deadlines specified
-> as part of the URL.
-> (Also some initial feedback suggests that URLs like
-> `alice.promises.to/do_the_thing/by/8am_tue`
-> may be too intimidating for nontechnical folks but just
-> `alice.promises.to/do_the_thing`
-> is ok.)*

-After the promise is created, the app redirects to the main `alice.promises.to` page.
+## Ideas for later (that I mostly dislike)

+1. **Magic spaces**:
+   Whichever non-alphanumeric character is most common in the urtext, that's what's assumed to be a space and is replaced with spaces before parsing.
+2. **Less magical version**:
+   A non-alphanumeric character must follow "alice.promises.to/" and that character is taken as the ersatz space.
+Eg: alice.promises.to/_start_her_promises_with_underscores
+3. **Flexibility on the '/by/' part**:
+   Requiring the string '/by/' to appear in the promise URL means no ambiguity about where to start parsing the deadline.
+But the Chrono parsing library actually does great taking the whole string like "foo the bar by noon tomorrow" and figuring out the time.
+We could also just take the last occurrence of "by" and parse everything after it as the deadline.

 ## Uniqueness of Promise Names

-The identifier for a promise is the name the user typed in the URL, the `let_bob_know_re_meeting` part, concatenated with the unixtime (in seconds) of the deadline.
-The deadline is specified in the URL by something like "10pm_tue" so if you make another promise of `let_bob_know_re_meeting` next week that will be created as a distinct promise and everything will work fine.
-Repeat hits on that URL *this* week will resolve to the same promise identifier and be idempotent.
+What should happen if alice creates `alice.commits.to/send_the_report/by/thu` one week and then creates `alice.commits.to/send_the_report/by/fri` the next week?
+I'm thinking we treat those as the same promise -- so we key on just `user`+`/`+`what`.
+In practice it seems to be easy to make an unlimited number of unique names for promises and if there's a collision it will be perfectly clear to the user why and what to do about it.
+Anything else involves magic that we shouldn't even think about for the MVP.
+The first time we're annoyed by a collision in promise names, we'll revisit this question.

 ## Account Settings

 1. Username, used as a subdomain for the URL
-2. Timezone (needed to parse the deadlines)
+2. Timezone (needed to parse the deadlines; but less important since you have the chance to fix the deadline when creating the promise)

 Later: